grafana/mimir/docs/sources/reference-http-api/_index.md

 GET /services
 ```

-Displays a web page with the status of internal Cortex services.
+This endpoint displays a web page with the status of internal Grafana Mimir services.

 ### Readiness probe